Pharma giant Merck nearing possible $40 billion acquisition of Bothell-based Seagen

 Reached by The Seattle Times, Seagen declined to comment on the possible acquisition.
 There is no guarantee the two companies will reach a deal.
 But if they do, it could be the year’s largest health care acquisition.
 The possible acquisition value also falls just below Elon Musk’s Twitter bid of $44 billion.

-The talks come after Seagen’s longstanding CEO Clay Siegall’s resignation in May amid allegations of domestic violence at his Edmonds-area home.
+The talks come after the resignation of Seagen’s longstanding CEO Clay Siegall in May amid allegations of domestic violence at his Edmonds-area home.
 The company’s Chief Medical Officer Roger Dansey is serving as interim CEO while the board of directors searches for a replacement.

 Siegall was arrested in late April, days before the company’s earnings call with investors, after reports that he allegedly pushed his wife, who has since filed a protection order against him.
 Charges have not yet been filed.